wso2/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-service.md

 You have successfully created a Service component with the NodeJS buildpack.
 Now let's build and deploy the service.

 ## Step 3: Build and deploy
-Now that we have connected the source repository, and configured the endpoint details, it's time to build the service.
+Now that you have connected the source repository, and configured the endpoint details, it's time to build the service.
 Choreo will create an image in the build process.
-We can then deploy the built image and test the book list service.
+You can then deploy the built image and test the book list service.

 ### Step 3.1: Build